FutureSearch Logofuturesearch

 Merge Costs and Speed

-Here, we run 5 merge experiments to empirically measure the cost cascade across increasing match difficulty.
+Run 5 merge experiments to empirically measure the cost cascade across increasing match difficulty.
+Exact and fuzzy matches are free; only semantic matches that require LLM reasoning incur costs.

 MetricValue